slowkow/ggrepel/vignettes/ggrepel.md

 - `segment.color` is the line segment color
 - `box.padding` is the padding surrounding the text bounding box
 - `point.padding` is the padding around the labeled point
+- `arrow` is the specification for arrow heads created by `grid::arrow`
 - `force` is the force of repulsion between overlapping text labels
 - `max.iter` is the maximum number of iterations to attempt to resolve overlaps